serokell/time-warp-nt/notes/shelley/CommunicationPatterns.md

 ## Overview

-Instead of initating and forwarding broadcasts (choosing the 'out' edges), nodes will publish and subscribe (choose the 'in' edges).
+For relaying: instead of choosing where to forward messages (choosing the 'out' edges), nodes will publish to their subscribers (choose the 'in' edges).
+For initiating broadcasts: nodes will still choose the destination peers.

 A subscription will be organized into topics (blocks, transactions, MPC, etc.).